Comedy great Robin Williams hanged himself at home

 'THANKS CHIEF'

-A force of manic energy, Williams long ago established himself as one of the world's most beloved comedians, and took audiences on wild flights of imagination that often stressed one simple message: seize the day.
+A force of manic energy, Williams long ago established himself as one of the world's most beloved comedians, who took audiences on wild flights of imagination that often stressed one simple message: Seize the day.

 His improvisational stand-up routine broke all rules, whether he was giving a comedic account of a nuclear accident in the style of Shakespeare or grabbing a camera from an audience member and pointing the lens down his pants.